chc507/GitScraper/README.md

 2) Repos screen - This screen should have a search bar and a repos list.
 You will query for data from this endpoint based on what the user enters in the search bar.
 The data you should display for each repo should be: Name of repo, repo owner, stars number.
 Note that tapping on a repo, should take you to the repo details screen for that particular tapped repo.

 3) Repo details screen - This screen should display more data regarding the repo being displayed.
-You should display:  name of repo, repo owner, stars number and 3 other fields (pick any 3).
+You should display:  name of repo, repo owner and the languages used for the repo.

 4) Settings screen - This screen should display two things: User currently logged in and a logout button that logs the user out and takes them to the login screen.